Louisli0515/MA243-Geometry-Revision/README.md

 #### Perspectivity

 * A ***perspectivity*** $f$ is a map between two ***distinct hyperlanes*** (linear subspaces of dimension $n-1$), $\Pi_{1}$ and $\Pi_{2}$ in $\mathbb{P}^{n}$, given by projection from a point $O\notin\Pi_{1}\cup\Pi_{2}$.
 That is , if $P\in\Pi_{1}$, then $f(P)\in\Pi_{2}$ is the point such that $0,P,f(P)$ all lie on the same line.

+#### Projectivities between lines

+* Two projectivities between lines coincide iff they coincide on a frame of reference, i.e. on three distinct points.

 #### Cross ratio